Taiping Heavenly Kingdom

-The Taiping Heavenly Kingdom (18511864) was a Chinese Christian theocratic absolute monarchy which sought to overthrow the Qing dynasty.
-The Heavenly Kingdom or Heavenly Dynasty, was led by King Hong Xiuquan and his followers.
-Its capital was at Tianjing (present-day Nanjing).
-The unsuccessful war it waged against the Qing is known as the Taiping Rebellion.
+The Taiping Heavenly Kingdom, or the Heavenly Kingdom of Great Peace (1851–1864), was a theocratic monarchy which sought to overthrow the Qing dynasty.
+The Heavenly Kingdom, or Heavenly Dynasty, was led by Hong Xiuquan, a Hakka man from Guangzhou.
+Its capital was at Tianjing, present-day Nanjing.
+The unsuccessful 14-year war it waged against the Qing is known as the Taiping Rebellion.

-A self-proclaimed younger brother of Jesus Christ and convert to Protestant Christianity, Hong Xiuquan led an army that controlled a significant part of southern China during the middle of the 19th century, eventually expanding to a size of nearly 30 million people.
-The rebel kingdom announced social reforms and the replacement of Buddhism, Confucianism, Chinese folk religion, and Islam by his form of Christianity, holding that he was the second son of God and the younger brother of Jesus.
+A self-proclaimed younger brother of Jesus Christ and convert to Protestant Christianity, Hong Xiuquan led an army that controlled a significant part of southern China during the middle of the 19th century, eventually expanding to an area populated by nearly 30 million people.
+The rebel kingdom announced social reforms and the replacement of traditional cults for his own Bài Shàngdì Huì (Supreme Emperor Worshipping Society), holding that he was the second son of Heavenly Father (Shangdi) and the Heavenly Mother (Doumu), and the younger brother of Jesus, however it is uncertain whether he meant this literally or metaphorically.
 The Taiping areas were besieged by Qing forces throughout most of the rebellion.
 The Qing government defeated the rebellion with the eventual aid of French and British forces.